htmlburger/wpemerge-theme/README.md

 | Stylesheets       | SASS + PostCSS   | SASS + PostCSS | N/A³   |
 | JavaScript        | ES6              | ES6       | N/A³   |

-_¹ Sage's Controller is more a View Model than a Controller._
+_¹ Sage's Controller is more of a View Composer than a Controller._

 _² Sage's Controller provides similar functionality but is limited to 1 composer (controller) per view and vice versa._